 Even if gingers are rumored not to have souls.

 Sentimental attachments are perfectly fine.
-It can be absolutely fabulous to hang onto something purely for sentiment.
+It can be absolutely fabulous to hang onto something purely for the sentiment.
 What isn’t fabulous is letting these attachments and things clutter up your home and get in the way of daily life.

 To hold onto an item due to pure sentiment, it must evoke only the most positive of feelings.
 Negative juju does NOT get to take up valuable real estate in our homes.

 The other week I read a beautiful article on the men who make professional pointe shoes.
 (Ballet shoes for those not fluent in dance.)
 It got me thinking about my own professional ballroom dance shoes (tucked away in the bottom of my closet for years now) and trying to remember, are they Italian or English?
 (The company featured in the article is English.)
 I pull them out to check.
-What I didn’t expect was the significantly strong emotional response when I did so.
+What I didn’t expect was a significantly strong emotional response when I did so.

 You see, a few years ago, I was feeling stuck and read an article about letting go of anything that brought up more negative energy than good – even photographs!
 I staged my own feng shui attack, specifically on a few bins in the top of my closet and in particular my dance memorabilia.